jeremehancock/Bludit-Vagrant/README.md

 2. Install [Virtual Box](https://www.virtualbox.org/)

 ## Installation Instructions
+1. Add your SSH key to GitHub.
+[More info...](https://help.github.com/en/articles/about-ssh)
-1. Find a directory on your computer where you'd like to install this repo
+2. Find a directory on your computer where you'd like to install this repo
-2. Run `git clone git@github.com:mhancoc7/Bludit-Vagrant.git`
+3. Run `git clone git@github.com:mhancoc7/Bludit-Vagrant.git`
-3. Run `cd Bludit-Vagrant`
+4. Run `cd Bludit-Vagrant`
-4. Run `vagrant up`
+5. Run `vagrant up`

 ## Usage
 1. Make sure the vagrant process is completed and your virtual machine is ready